 Staff and volunteers should never:

-- Engage in sexually provocative or rough, physical games including wrestling, massage or horseplay. - Do something of a personal natural for a child that they can do themselves - Allow or engage in inappropriate touch of any kind.
-See our policy on touch.
+- Engage in sexually provocative or rough, physical games including wrestling, massage or horseplay. - Do something of a personal nature for a child that they can do themselves. - Allow or engage in inappropriate touch of any kind.

 General